HPInc/Anyware-Certification/README.md

 > [!TIP]
 > **Key Takeaways:** Reader should be able to:
-> - Explain the Brokered Solution using HP Anyware Manager
+> - Explain the Brokered Solution using HP Anyware Manager.
-> - Provide guidance regarding Saas vs On-premises Manager given a customers use case.
-> - Explain the prerequisites for both Manager SaaS and on premises.
+> - Explain the prerequisites for HP Anyware Manager SaaS.
 > - Provide guidance on key features such as Mutli Admin login, Anyware Monitor, and MFA.
 > - Understand the Manager’s role in the “Brokered Solution”.